ijkguo/mx-rcnn/README.md

 See if `bash script/additional_deps.sh` will do the following for you.
 * Suppose `HOME` represents where this file is located.
 All commands, unless stated otherwise, should be started from `HOME`.
 * Install python package `cython easydict matplotlib scikit-image`.
-* Install MXNet with additional operators.
-There are many ways.
-  - If you are familiar with Makefile, change `EXTRA_OPERATORS` in `config.mk` to include the `mx-rcnn/operator` folder.
-  - If not, copy all files in `operator` to `mxnet/src/operator`.
-  - Or, you could try a fork version of MXNet at the branch [sync](https://github.com/precedenceguo/mxnet/tree/sync), currently based on version 0.9.3.
-  - Or, find the latest mxnet and enter `example/rcnn` folder
-* Install MXNet Python Interface.
+* Install MXNet and MXNet Python Interface.
 Open `python` type `import mxnet` to confirm.
 * Run `make` in `HOME`.

 Command line arguments have the same meaning as in mxnet/example/image-classification.